MicrosoftDocs/microsoft-365-community/Community/why-m365-adoption-projects-fail.md

 Patterns and trends we can observe once we ensure we are working toward a structure that is aligned with our organizational purpose and reflects its values are, for example:

-* Servant and shared leadership will result in employees feeling more included in decision-making processes and taking responsibility
+* [Servant leadership](https://en.wikipedia.org/wiki/Servant_leadership) will result in employees feeling more included in decision-making processes and taking responsibility
 * Embracing diversity leads to better products
 * Breaking down information silos will lead to serendipitous connections
-* A #LearnItAll mindset will grant future-readiness
+* A [#LearnItAll](https://www.linkedin.com/pulse/satya-nadella-growth-mindsets-learn-it-all-does-better-jessi-hempel/) mindset will grant future-readiness
 * Democratizing access to corporate assets (knowledge, tools, roles) will impact how people feel about their employer
 * A respectful climate towards everyone results in consciousness and thoughtfulness